NicoBorrego/ToxicCommentClassification/README.md

 In this version, toxicity is defined as insulting language.
 It is not intended to detect every form of offensive comunication.

-Once the model is selected, lets proceed with an external validation with [Tweets Dataset](https://www.kaggle.com/datasets/ashwiniyer176/toxic-tweets-dataset) from Kaggle.
+Once the model is selected, I proceeded with an external validation with [Tweets Dataset](https://www.kaggle.com/datasets/ashwiniyer176/toxic-tweets-dataset) from Kaggle.

 ## Selected model